MicrosoftDocs/quantum-docs/articles/user-guide/programs.md

 ms.author: beheim
 ms.date: 11/08/2020
 ms.topic: article
-uid: microsoft.quantum.guide.programs
+uid: microsoft.quantum.user-guide-qdk.overview.programs
 ---

 # Q# Quantum Programming Language

-Everything you need to know about the Q# programming language is detailed in the [Q# language guide](xref:microsoft.quantum.qsharp.index).
+Everything you need to know about the Q# programming language is detailed in the [Q# language guide](xref:microsoft.quantum.qsharp.overview).
 Like anything else, our [language design process](https://github.com/microsoft/qsharp-language#q-language-and-core-libraries-design) is open source and we welcome contributions.
 For more background about the foundations and motivation behind Q#, see [Why do we need Q#?](https://devblogs.microsoft.com/qsharp/why-do-we-need-q/).
 Q# is shipped as part of the Quantum Development Kit (QDK) For a quick overview, check out [What is the QDK?](xref:microsoft.quantum.overview.q-sharp).